cameraui/docs/install/tv.md

 The app connects straight to your server, not through camera.ui Cloud.

-On the same network, the app finds your server on its own, just pick it from the list.
+On the same network the app lists your server by itself.
 You can also add one by address:

 - **On your network.** Enter the server's local address, for example `https://192.168.1.20:3443`.
 - **From anywhere.** Enter your own public address, set up with a [custom domain](/remote/custom-domain) and a [reverse proxy](/remote/reverse-proxy).

 Sign in with your username and password, plus a two-factor code if you use one, or paste an API token.[^token]

-You can add more than one server and switch between them, handy if you run separate servers at home and elsewhere.
+You can add several servers and switch between them.

 ## Around the app

 - **Home.** The latest activity up top, plus camera and storage status and today's event count.
-Select a notification to jump straight to the recording.
+Selecting a notification opens its recording.
 - **Camview.** A live wall of your cameras.
-Pick a grid or a mixed layout, rearrange the tiles, or open any camera fullscreen. **Fill wall** drops the borders and fills the screen with the wall, and **Whole picture** fits each camera into its tile with bars instead of cropping, so a 4:3 camera keeps its edges next to widescreen ones.
+Grid or mixed layout, rearrangeable tiles, fullscreen per camera. **Fill wall** drops the borders and fills the screen, **Whole picture** letterboxes each camera in its tile instead of cropping it.
 Both are remembered per view.
 - **Events.** Your events grouped by day, with filters for persons, faces, vehicles, animals, doorbell, sensors, sounds, and motion.
-Select one to play it back from that moment.
-Keep scrolling to reach older days.
+Selecting one plays it back from that moment.
 - **Episodes.** [Episodes](/detection/episodes) show up as mosaic cards among your events and on the Home screen.
-Opening one plays the whole story and switches cameras on its own.
+Opening one plays the whole story and switches cameras by itself.
 Left and right jump between cameras.
-- **Sensors.** Your sensors as tiles, live from the server.
 - **Talk back.** In the fullscreen player, the microphone button speaks through the camera, if the camera supports two-way audio.
 - **PTZ.** A camera that can pan, tilt or zoom gets a move button in the player.
 Hold a direction to keep moving, a short press nudges.
-Cameras that offer them also get a home button and their presets.
+Home position and presets appear when the camera has them.
 See [PTZ & autotrack](/sensors/ptz).

 Playback follows each camera's [playback source](/recording/timeline-playback#playback-quality), episodes included.
 On Auto a gap in the high recording plays the next quality that has footage, the same as in the web interface.